pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

-The incremental GC uses [tri-color marking](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Tri-color_marking) to reason about the reachable part of the heap during the marking phase, where old objects can be:
+The incremental GC uses [tri-color marking](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Tri-color_marking) to reason about the reachable part of the heap during the marking phase, where every old object can be:

 - black: already marked, reachable, definitely survives the collection
 - grey: will survive, but still needs to be marked
 - white: potentially dead

 The color of every object is encoded by setting flags in the object header.

 The GC maintains the **invariant** that black objects must never point to white objects.
 At the start of a major collection cycle the stack roots are turned gray.
-During a major collection cycle, the GC will trace gray objects, until none are left.
+During the mark phase of a major collection cycle, the GC will trace gray objects, until none are left.
 To trace a gray object, all the objects it references have to be marked grey if they are white so far.
 After a grey object is traced, it can be marked black (because all the referenced objects are now either black or gray).